basho/riak_core/docs/ring-resizing.md

 vnode the option to effect a write locally before possibly choosing to forward it on to the new owner. *Implicit* forwarding does not -- all requests are immediately forwarded.
-Since, the *resize operation* can be cancelled at any time, and since the time a vnode forwards during the operation is significant, it is necessary to allow the local vnode to perform the write before forwarding even after transferring all of its data.
+Since, the *resize operation* can be canceled at any time, and since the time a vnode forwards during the operation is significant, it is necessary to allow the local vnode to perform the write before forwarding even after transferring all of its data.
 Because of this assumption, this also means that reads can